-Kid Rock has a cameo appearance similar to Tom Jones’ role in “Mars Attacks.”
+Kid Rock has a cameo appearance similar to Vanilla Ice’s cameo in “Teenage Mutant Ninja Turtles II.”
 The late Joe C. (Kid Rock’s sidekick) also makes a cameo as well.
 I bet “The Simpsons Movie” was inspired by Osmosis Jones to let Green Day cameo as themselves in animated form.

 The film is filled with one liners, (in typical action comedies) pop culture references to films, and an Edgar Allen Poe reference.